-If a discussion occurs, the discussion group will only ever consist of the necessary persons, thus confidentiality is kept.
-This group will consist of the DSL Mrs Holdcroft, Mrs Turner and Mrs Harrison, who will be responsible for the recording of information.
+If a discussion occurs, the discussion group will only ever consist of the necessary persons to ensure confidentiality is kept.
+This group will consist of the DSL Mrs information.
 However, the welfare of the vulnerable person is paramount and this may mean breaching confidentiality.
 If a decision is made to act upon suspicion or real concern then a report will be made to: